-Two fellowship opportunities are available each year in Laryngology.
-The UCLA Laryngology Fellowship is a comprehensive program designed to cover the entire breadth of experience in voice, swallowing, and airway disorders as outlined below:
+The UCLA Laryngology Program has a strong history of innovation in clinical laryngology as well as laryngology research.
+Two fellowship positions are available each year in Laryngology.
+The UCLA Laryngology Fellowship is a comprehensive program designed to cover the entire breadth of clinical experience in voice, swallowing, and airway disorders as outlined below.

-Voice Disorders: assessment techniques (in-office flexible and rigid laryngoscopy, laryngo-video-stroboscopy, acoustic analysis, aerodynamic analysis, laryngeal electromyography, laryngeal imaging); office-based procedures (lafryngeal biopsy, laryngeal injection, pulse-dye-laser therapy); treatment of non-neoplastic diseases (microlaryngeal surgery, phonosurgery, endoscopic and open surgery); neoplastic diseases of the larynx (endoscopic laser laryngeal surgery, open partial laryngeal surgery, subtotal and total laryngectomy); neurolaryngology (injection laryngoplasty, framework surgery including thyroplasties and arytenoid adduction, laryngeal reinnervation for unilateral and bilateral vocal fold paralysis, Botox® therapy, selective adductor denervation reinnervation surgery for spasmodic dysphonia); management of the post-laryngectomy voice; and care of the professional voice patient.
+Voice Disorders: Assessment techniques (in-office flexible and rigid laryngoscopy, laryngo-video-stroboscopy, acoustic analysis, aerodynamic analysis, laryngeal electromyography, laryngeal imaging); office-based procedures (laryngeal biopsy, laryngeal Botox injection, injection augmentation, KTP laser therapy); treatment of non-neoplastic diseases (microlaryngeal surgery, microflap surgery, phonosurgery, endoscopic and open surgery); neoplastic diseases of the larynx (endoscopic laser laryngeal surgery, open partial laryngeal surgery, subtotal and total laryngectomy); neurolaryngology (laryngeal reinnervation with ansa cervicalis, selective adductor denervation and reinnervation for spasmodic dysphonia, surgery for bilateral vocal fold paralysis); framework surgery (thyroplasties, arytenoid adduction); management of the post-laryngectomy voice (office-based TEP, Botox injection, endoscopic and open cricopharyngeal myotomies); and care of the professional voice patient.

-Swallowing Disorders: assessment techniques (fiberoptic endoscopic evaluation of swallowing, trans-nasal esophagoscopy, video fluoroscopy, pharyngeal and esophageal imaging); medical and surgical treatment of swallowing disorders (swallow therapy, laser and open treatment of cricopharyngeal dysfunction and Zenker's diverticulum, hypopharyngoplasty, management of esophageal strictures, esophageal biopsy and injection); in-office procedures (esophageal dilation, injection laryngoplasty); and swallow rehabilitation.
+Swallowing Disorders: assessment techniques (fiberoptic endoscopic evaluation of swallowing, trans-nasal esophagoscopy, video fluoroscopy, pharyngeal and esophageal imaging); medical and surgical treatment of swallowing disorders (swallow therapy, laser and open treatment of cricopharyngeal dysfunction and Zenker's diverticulum, KJ diverticulum, hypopharyngoplasty, epiglottoplasty, pharyngoplasty, hyolaryngeal elevation, management of esophageal strictures, esophageal biopsy and injection); in-office procedures (esophageal dilation, injection laryngoplasty); and swallow rehabilitation.

-Airway Disorders: assessment techniques (office bronchoscopy, tracheal imaging); treatment of airway stenosis (endoscopic laser and dilation, fiber-based laser techniques, tracheal resection, cricotracheal resection, laryngotracheoplasty, and tracheal stents).
+Airway Disorders: assessment techniques (office bronchoscopy, tracheal imaging); comprehensive treatment of nasopharyngeal, oropharyngeal, laryngeal, and tracheal airway stenosis (endoscopic laser pharyngoplasty, endoscopic laryngo-tracheal laser and dilation, fiber-based laser techniques, office-based injections, tracheal resection and cricotracheal resection with primary anastomosis, staged laryngotracheoplasty, and tracheal stents).

-Please send curriculum vitae and letter of interest to:
+Please send curriculum vitae, letter of interest, and queries to: